schech1/uptime-buddy/README.md

 ### Prerequisites
-Install the Uptime Buddy app from the Apple App Store on your Apple Watch.
-Ensure you have a running instance of Uptime Kuma.
+Install the Uptime Buddy app from the Apple App Store on your Apple Watch. you need to have a running instance of Uptime Kuma.

-Docker Compose Configuration
+## Docker Compose
 Create a `docker-compose.yml` file with the following content to deploy the backend:

 ```yaml